-Colorectal cancer affects about 150,000 people every year, making it the third most common cancer in both men and women.
-Colorectal cancer is most often treated with surgery to remove the tumor, and possibly, chemotherapy and radiation.
+Colorectal cancer affects about 140,000 people every year, making it the third most common cancer in both men and women.
+Colorectal cancer is most often treated with surgery to remove the tumor and, possibly, chemotherapy and radiation.

 Colorectal Cancer Surgery Terms

-- Polypectomy is a procedure in which polyps -- small growths on the inner lining of the colon -- are removed during a colonoscopy, a procedure in which a special instrument (the colonoscope) is inserted into the rectum to view the rectum and colon.
+- Polypectomy is a procedure in which polyps -- small growths on the inner lining of your colon -- are removed.
+It happens during a colonoscopy, which is when your doctor puts a special instrument (called a colonoscope) into your bottom to look at the rectum and colon.
 Most colorectal cancers start as polyps, so they need to be removed before they become cancerous.

-- Local excision can be used to treat cancers in the rectum (the lowest portion of the colon).
-The procedure involves removing the cancer and some tissue of the wall of the rectum.
-It may be done through the anus (the opening of the rectum) or through a small cut in the rectum.
-The procedure does not require major abdominal surgery.
+- Local excision can treat cancers in the rectum (the lowest portion of the colon).
+It involves removing the cancer and some of the wall of the rectum.
+Your doctor may do it through the anus (the opening of the rectum) or through a small cut in the rectum.
+The procedure does not require major surgery.

-- Resection involves the removal of part, or all, of the colon along with the cancer and its attaching tissues.
+- Resection involves the removal of part or all of the colon along with the cancer and nearby tissues.

-- Laparoscopic surgery The word "laparoscopy" means to look inside the abdominal cavity with a special camera or scope.
-To perform laparoscopy, between 3 and 6 small (5-10 mm) incisions are made in the abdomen.
-The laparoscope and special laparoscopic instruments are inserted through these small incisions.
-The surgeon is then guided by the laparoscope, which transmits a picture of the intestinal organs on a video monitor so the doctor can see how to do the procedure.
+- Laparoscopic surgery.
+The word "laparoscopy" means to look inside your abdominal cavity with a special camera or scope.
+Your doctor makes 3 to 6 small (5- to 10-millimeter) cuts in your belly.
+They insert the laparoscope and special laparoscopic instruments.
+The laparoscope sends a picture of your organs to a video monitor so the doctor can see how to do the procedure.

 What Is Laparoscopic Surgery?